 Spelling Rules (and Their Exceptions)

 - "I" before "E," except after "C": This rule applies to words like "believe," "piece," and "receive."
-However, there are numerous exceptions, such as "weird," "height," and "neighbor."
+Still, there are numerous exceptions, such as "weird," "height," and "neighbor."

 - Dropping the "E": When adding a suffix that begins with a vowel to a word ending in a silent "e," the "e" is usually dropped (e.g., "hope" becomes "hoping").
-However, there are exceptions, such as "dyeing" (to distinguish it from "dying").
+Even so, there are exceptions, such as "dyeing" (to distinguish it from "dying").

 - Doubling Consonants: In words with one syllable ending in a single consonant preceded by a single vowel, the consonant is usually doubled when adding a suffix that begins with a vowel (e.g., "run" becomes "running").
-However, this rule has its nuances and doesn't apply to all words.
+Still, this rule has its nuances and doesn't apply to all words.

 The Impact of Technology